IsaacJCarnes/ij-portfolio/CSS-Changes.md

 On Aout Me Page:
-Make profile pictuyre inline with title lower width of textbox on big screens
+Make profile pictuyre inline with title | completed lower width of textbox on big screens